AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/CutEvals/Value/Return/RangeCheck/tc.rst

-**"return A", where "A" involves a range check that may fail at run-time**

-Check SC for "return A" where A involves a range check that may fail at run-time.
+**Exercise SC on "return A" where "A" involves a range check that may fail at run-time**